Foxwedge filly for Arion Racing

-The TTSC on behalf of Arion Racing are offering shares in this chestnut two-year-old filly by Foxwedge from Wild Storm winner of the Group 3 Clasico Juan Cavieres Mella (1300 m.) when two-years-old as well as finishing runners-up in the Group 1 Tanteo de Potrancas over 1500 m..
+The TTSC on behalf of Arion Racing are offering shares in this chestnut two-year-old filly by Foxwedge from Wild Storm a Group 3 Clasico Juan Cavieres Mella (1300 m.) winner as a two-year-old that was able to finish runners-up in the Group 1 Tanteo de Potrancas over 1500 m..

-Hussonet was a champion Chilean sire that was imported into Australia.
-A winner of six races including the Grade 1 Hollywood Park Breeders’ Cup Distaff, Keeneland Spinster Stakes and Oak Tree Leaf Stakes a horse that is out of Sacahuista, in-turn the dam of Ekraar (by Red Ransom) winner of the Group 1 Milano Gran Premio del Jockey Club.
+Wild Storm is by Hussonet a champion Chilean sire that was imported into Australia as a winner of six races including the Grade 1 Hollywood Park Breeders’ Cup Distaff, Keeneland Spinster Stakes and Oak Tree Leaf Stakes a horse that is out of Sacahuista, in-turn the dam of Ekraar (by Red Ransom) winner of the Group 1 Milano Gran Premio del Jockey Club.

-Hussonet is showing worth as a broodmare sire with the horses name entrenched in Australian bloodlines for decades to come with the chestnuts’ daughters winning 52 stakes races including 11 at the elite level that include this seasons Group 1 MVRC Moir Stakes and last seasons-MRC Blue Diamond, Extreme Choice (ex Extremely).
+Hussonet is showing his worth as a broodmare sire with the horses name entrenched in Australian bloodlines for decades to come with the chestnuts’ daughters winning 56 stakes races including 11 at the elite level they include this seasons Group 1 MVRC Moir Stakes and last seasons-MRC Blue Diamond, Extreme Choice (ex Extremely).

 The ongoing management of the syndicate will be handled Matthew and Brian Howard from Arion Racing Pty Limited.

 Not Enough?
 The sire of this filly, Foxwedge retired to stud in 2011 to cover a debut book of 163 mares on a fee of $33,000.00 (inc. GST) and now the young horse has two crops of foals of racing age.

-From 103 runners, Foxwedge has 36 individual winners including three stakes winners – Foxplay (Group 2 ATC Tea Rose Stakes & Tattersalls Furious Stakes); Kentucky Miss (Listed VRC Cap d’Antibes Stakes) and Volpe Veloce (Listed Triton Stakes (NZ)).
-With another six stakes placegetters four of those are in the northern hemisphere.
-Progeny by Foxwedge have earned more than $1.7million as of November 11th, 2016.
+From 103 runners, Foxwedge has 55 individual winners including three stakes winners – Foxplay (Group 2 ATC Phar Lap Stakes, Tea Rose Stakes & Tattersalls Furious Stakes); Kentucky Miss (Listed VRC Cap d’Antibes Stakes) and Volpe Veloce (Listed Triton Stakes (NZ)).
+With another seven stakes placegetters four of those are in the northern hemisphere.
+Progeny by Foxwedge have earned connections more than $2.9million as of mid-March, 2017.

 Newcastle trainer Jason Deamer is now in his 14th year as a full-time trainer, after a short riding career when his weight got the better of him, with Racing New South Wales granting him his license in 2002.